For overall facial geometry

 Myth #1: Facial Symmetry Is the Most Important Factor

-What actually improves perceived symmetry is better grooming and photography angles.
-Dr. Re and Rule's 2016 study found that proper eyebrow grooming can increase perceived facial symmetry by 23% without changing actual bone structure.
-Strategic beard trimming and hairstyling create visual balance that's more impactful than minor structural asymmetries.
-For eyebrow maintenance, the Tinkle Razor by Tinkle ($3) works because its precision head allows detailed shaping without the irritation of tweezing, and professional barbers use similar tools for fine detail work.
+What actually shifts perceived symmetry is grooming and photography angles.
+Eyebrow shaping, beard line cleanup, and consistent hairstyling create visual balance that outweighs minor structural asymmetry.
+For eyebrow maintenance, a Tinkle-style precision razor allows detailed shaping without the irritation of tweezing — barbers use similar tools for fine line work.

 Pro tip